dctime/signals/issues.md

 Check it operation block valid by the card insert into (6)

-Create a configurator to modify the connections and ports of the wire block and operation block
+Create a configurator to modify the connections and ports of the wire block and operation block because modifying the operator block requires empty hand while you have to hold item in order to open the gui

 Screen tooltip not working